 - Dhawan, V. (2017).
 Water and Agriculture in India Background paper for the South Asia expert panel during the Global Forum for Food and Agriculture (GFFA) 2017.
 OAV – German Asia-Pacific Business Association.

-- Food and Agriculture Organization of the United Nations (FAO) (2011a).
+- FAO (2011a).
 AQUASTAT Transboundary River Basins – Indus River Basin.
-FAO: Rome.
+Rome: FAO.

-- Food and Agriculture Organization of the United Nations (FAO) (2011b).
+- FAO (2011b).
 Indus river basin.
 Irrigation in Southern and Eastern Asia in figures – AQUASTAT Survey.
-FAO: Rome.
+Rome: FAO.

 - Gardner, K. (2019).
 Moving watersheds, borderless maps, and imperial geography in India's Northwestern Himalaya.
 The Historical Journal, 62(1), 149-170.